 The provision of this Act shall come into operation on such day or days as is or are, respectively, fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 (1) In this Act unless the context otherwise requires —

-“agreement” includes any agreement containing provisions, whether express or implied, under or by virtue of which —
+agreement includes any agreement containing provisions, whether express or implied, under or by virtue of which —

 (a) a person authorises, permits or requires a person operating a retail shop to use, in connection with the retail sale of goods or services at the retail shop, a mark identifying, commonly associated with or controlled by that first-mentioned person;